 OSHA identifies the “Fatal Four,” or the most common causes of construction worker deaths:

 The Fatal Four may be the leading causes of on-site construction worker deaths, but they aren’t the only risks.
-One of our past clients, whose case ended up being worth $825,000, suffered herniated discs in his back when he stepped into an unexpected 18-inch-deep hole in the concrete floor of the building where he was working an violently twisted his ankle.
+One of our past clients, whose case ended up being worth $825,000, suffered herniated discs in his back when he stepped into an unexpected 18-inch-deep hole in the concrete floor of the building where he was working a violently twisted his ankle.

 Just as there are common causes of construction site accidents, there are also medical conditions that are most likely to result from such an accident.
 Among the most common injuries that occur in the construction industry are:

-What should you do if you or someone you love suffered injuries in a construction site accident?
+What should you do if you or someone you love suffered injuries in a construction accident?
 First of all, don’t blame yourself.
-You need to know what caused your injury and if a safety standard was violated or an unreasonable danger was allowed to exist on your work site.
+You need to know what caused your personal injury and if a safety standard was violated or an unreasonable danger was allowed to exist on your work site.
 How do you investigate an accident when you have been so badly injured?
-How do you determine whether the conditions on the construction site violated safety laws?
-By having an experienced attorney investigate the accident for you.
+How do you determine whether the conditions on the site violated safety laws?
+By having an experienced New Jersey construction accident attorney investigate the accident for you.

 Anyone injured at work will generally be eligible for coverage through the New Jersey workers’ compensation system.
 The workers’ compensation laws in this state are extensive, and they outline employee and employer rights and responsibilities in the aftermath of a work injury.
 While the New Jersey workers’ compensation laws do not specifically address construction accident injuries, they are comprehensive and cover incidents that occur in all industries.

 New Jersey law is specific about requirements that construction companies carry workers’ compensation.
 State law requires at all New Jersey employers that are not covered by federal programs carry workers’ comp.